 You might also like these other Halloween crafts

 - Black sharpie marker

 - White paint

 - Skeleton craft template

 I truly believe that crafting together as a family has so many benefits…from helping your kids develop needed life skills to simply creating memories together.
-Have you ever noticed that kids get much chattier when their hands are busy (especially boys)?
 But I know that you are busy, and getting out a bunch of supplies just leaves a mess to clean up later.
 So, in an effort to make crafting with your kids more do-able, every project on this blog is made from the same list of craft supplies that can fit into one bag.
-Make up your craft kit using our free printable list (or Amazon links), and you will be good to go!
+Make up your craft kit using our free printable master list, and you will be good to go!
 (And did I mention that this a glitter-free zone?
 You’re welcome!)

 Easy Skeleton Craft Instructions

 Step 1: Paint Your Skeleton’s Ribs